al-caveman/cavemark/README.md

 [mistune](https://github.com/lepture/mistune) coz it's the fastest in town.
 Others were too slow to even bother.

+Since [mistune](https://github.com/lepture/mistune) and CaveMark have different syntax, this benchmark only tests things where they agree on their syntax.
+Even though, I think, CaveMark still does more.
+E.g. headings in CaveMark are more feature-rich.

-Results with CPython (repeated 3 times):
+Results with CPython3 (repeated 3 times):

 ```
 mistune : 18.177862088 seconds